 Robert Penn is an author, journalist, TV presenter and cyclist.
 In 2012 he presented Tales from the Wild Wood - a six-part series about British woodlands broadcast on BBC4.
 The series explored the great British love affair with trees.

-In 2013, he is following up the series with a project about the ash tree.
+In 2013, Rob followed up the series with a book about the ash tree: 'The Man who Made Things Out of Trees'.

 At the age of 22, Philip set up his first professional workshop at his parents' home in Henley-on-Thames in 1975, having studied Furniture Design & Technology at Buckinghamshire College.
 He moved to his current workshop at Wheelers Barn in Checkendon, South Oxfordshire in 1984.